gkbrasselle/DS4002CS3/README.md

     - Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project

 2. SCRIPTS
+    - p3dataappendix.R --> a script containing the code used to produce summary statistics and histograms for the data appendix
     - step1_testing.ipynb -->
     - step2_EDA.ipynb --> script containing the intial exploratory data analysis plots

-4. OUTPUT
+3. OUTPUT

-5. LICENSE
+4. LICENSE
-6. README.md
+5. README.md

 ## Section 3: Instructions for reproducing results